Skip to main content

 • music

-• “The soundtrack is phenomenal, the voice acting/actors are all amazing and include the likes of Emma Stone, Lucy Liu, Edison Chen, and Will Yun Lee.
-The graphics hold up really well considering it's a 7-year-old game, the story is astounding, mechanics are still top-notch, and there's plenty of side missions/content/collectibles that make you explore the map.”
+• “The soundtrack is phenomenal, the voice acting/actors are all amazing and include the likes of Emma Stone, Lucy Liu, Edison Chen, Will Yun Lee; graphics hold up really well considering it's a 7 year old game; the story is astounding; mechanics are still top notch; plenty of side missions/content/collectibles that make you explore the map (the city is so gorgeous that you want to explore); and some pretty good DLC that adds extra content for during and after the main story.”

 • atmosphere